My name is Brendan McDonald.

 Since 1999 I’ve worked in many countries, implementing aid programs, coordinating large-scale humanitarian responses, advising on humanitarian information management, and most importantly, learning and collaborating with passionate and amazing individuals.
 I have met strangers who, despite having been driven from their homes because of conflict or disaster, greet me with such warmth and hospitality.
 This is something I have rarely experienced in countries untouched by wars.
 I am passionate about the rights of the displaced, asylum seekers, and refugees.

 In my spare time, I am active on social media and am a budding amateur photographer.
 I also love reading a lot, especially the New York Times, The Economist and historical non-fiction.
 I have two beautiful children in Australia, a boy and a girl.
 I am blessed to be in a loving relationship.

 In January 2015 I was diagnosed with Chronic Myeloid Leukemia (CML).
 After treatment failure in July 2015, I switched to a second-generation treatment, dasatinib; and then to nilotinib; and then back to a dasatinib.
 So far, so good.
 Side effects “suck” though.
 I still have a pulse, which is a good thing.
 If I didn’t it would freak people out, not just me.
 When I am very calm, or anxious, I can feel it pulsating away beneath my skin.
 For the next few years my CML will keep me away from working in conflicts or disasters, but I do hope to return to the field, wherever that is, at some point in time.

 In June 2017 I set up a company, Uncomfortable Revolution, with some friends and family.
 The company seeks to change the way people approach sensitive, awkward topics.
-In early 2018 we will start to publish some amazing content in print, digital and physical forms.
+In May 2018 we will start to publish some amazing content in print, digital and physical forms.
 Watch this space!